citp/privacy-policy-historical/n/no/noi/noisebot.com.md

-> *The following text is extracted and transformed from the noisebot.com privacy policy that was archived on 2010-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101208211431id_/http%3A//www.noisebot.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the noisebot.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101180021id_/http%3A//www.noisebot.com/privacy.htm) for the most accurate reproduction.*

-# NoiseBot.com - Privacy Policy
+# NoiseBot.com Funny T-Shirts - Privacy Policy

 Here's the deal, straight-up: NoiseBot.com is 110% committed to respecting your privacy.
 You can rest assured that your personal information will not be sold, reused, rented, disclosed, or loaned to anyone.
 Any information that you provide will be handled with the utmost care and concern.
 If you have any questions, send an e-mail to **[hey@noisebot.com](mailto:hey@noisebot.com)**.